-The Chouteaus were early French traders and trappers who operated west of St. Louis, Missouri in the latter part of the 1700s and early 1800s.
+The Chouteaus were early French traders and trappers who operated west of St. Louis, Missouri, in the latter part of the 1700s and early 1800s.
 Their prominent name among explorers began with Auguste Chouteau.
-One of the founders of the city of St. Louis, Auguste was born at New Orleans on August 14, 1750.
-In the early part of the year 1764, although not yet 14 years of age, he was sent up the Missouri River from Fort Chartres by his stepfather, Pierre Liguest, with a company of 30 men to select a site for a trading post, and it is said that the boy’s suggestions led to the selection of the spot where St. Louis now stands.
-After Liguest’s death, Auguste succeeded in the business, and later formed a partnership with John Jacob Astor which was the inception of the American Fur Company.
+One of the founders of the city of St. Louis, Auguste was born in New Orleans, Louisiana, on August 14, 1750.
+In the early part of 1764, although not yet 14 years of age, he was sent up the Missouri River from Fort Chartres, Illinois, by his stepfather, Pierre Liguest.
+With a company of 30 men, he was to select a site for a trading post, and it is said that the boy’s suggestions led to the selection of the spot where St. Louis now stands.
+After Liguest’s death, Auguste succeeded in the business and later formed a partnership with John Jacob Astor, which was the inception of the American Fur Company.
 In 1794 he built Fort Carondelet in the Osage country, in what is now Vernon County, Missouri.

 In St. Louis, he served as Justice of the Peace and as Judge of the Court of Common Pleas; was the first president of the Bank of Missouri, and held other important positions.
 His policy in dealing with the Indians was to treat them fairly, and he enjoyed their confidence and friendship until his death, which occurred on February 24, 1829.

-Jean Pierre Chouteau, a brother of Auguste, was born in New Orleans, Louisiana on October 10, 1758, and as soon as he was old enough he engaged in the fur trade.
-He established several trading posts in the Indian country, one of which was on the upper Osage River in what is now southwestern Missouri.
+Jean Pierre Chouteau, a brother of Auguste, was born in New Orleans, Louisiana, on October 10, 1758, and as soon as he was old enough, he also engaged in the fur trade.
+He established several trading posts in the Indian country, one of which was on the upper Osage River in southwestern Missouri.
 Soon after Louisiana was ceded to the United States, he gave up the fur trade and became a merchant in St. Louis, where he died on July 10, 1849.

-Two or three years later Frederick Chouteau went up the river to the mouth of Mission Creek, about ten miles above the present city of Topeka, Kansas, and opened a trading post there, taking his goods up the Kansas River in keelboats.
-This post was maintained until about 1842 when it was abandoned, and a new one was started on Mill Creek in present-day Johnson County, Kansas.
-Here, the floods destroyed practically everything he had in 1844 and forced him to move to higher ground.
-He was then engaged in the Indian trade at Council Grove, Kansas until about 1853, when he returned to Johnson County, Kansas.
-He was burned out by William Quantrill in 1862, but, rebuilt and passed the remainder of his life in that county.
-Frederick Chouteau was married four times, two of his wives having been Indian women, and by his four marriages, became the father of 11 children.
+Two or three years later, Frederick Chouteau went up the river to the mouth of Mission Creek, about ten miles above the present city of Topeka, Kansas, and opened a trading post there, taking his goods up the Kansas River in keelboats.
+This post was maintained until about 1842, when it was abandoned, and a new one was started on Mill Creek in present-day Johnson County, Kansas.
+The floods destroyed practically everything he had in 1844 and forced him to move to higher ground.
+He was then engaged in the Indian trade at Council Grove, Kansas, until about 1853, when he returned to Johnson County, Kansas.
+He was burned out by William Quantrill in 1862 but, rebuilt and passed the remainder of his life in that county.
+Frederick Chouteau was married four times, two of his wives having been Indian women, and by his four marriages, he became the father of 11 children.